 - It is both a private place and a sounding board.
 You can talk to yourself, your journal, or God.

 - It helps with my anxiety and worrying.
-I sometimes keep a worry journal.
-I try to worry only at certain times on paper.
+Keeping a worry journal or worrying only at certain times on paper has helped me.